LoyumM/Machine-Learning-and-Deep-learning/README.md

-Repo for storing notes and pracitcal implemtation for studying
+Repo for storing notes and pracitcal implemtation from multiple sources and courses